 We consider our proprietary technology to be important to the development, manufacture, and sale of our products and seek to protect such technology through a combination of patents, trade secrets, and confidentiality agreements and other contractual arrangements with our employees, consultants, customers and others.
 All patents and patent applications for rapid prototyping processes and apparatuses associated with our technology were assigned to us by their inventors.
-As part of our purchase of rapid prototyping technology assets from IBM, we were also assigned the rights and title to several patents developed by IBM.
-We recorded those patents in the United States and in certain foreign countries.
-As of January 31, 2013, we had more than 235 granted patents and more than 220 pending patent applications in the aggregate, encompassing granted patents and/or patent applications in various North American, European, Asian, Middle Eastern and Far Eastern jurisdictions, as well as international applications pursuant to the Patent Cooperation Treaty.
-Together with patents for which we have in-licensed rights, our global patent portfolio exceeds 500 granted or pending AM patents.
+We have more than 550 granted or pending patents internationally.
 The principal granted patents relate to our FDM systems, our PolyJet and PolyJet Matrix technologies, our 3D printing processes and our consumables, with expiration dates ranging from 2013 to 2031.